Click to expand for viewing details

 - What is the timeline for the selection process?

-While the Selection Round will commence immediately after the Student Application Round (i.e. 2 – 23 March 2021) commences, Participating Employers would have the flexibility to arrange/complete their selection/offer/appointment processes in the manner that best fits their schedules.
+While the Selection Round will commence immediately when the Student Application Round (i.e. 8 – 29 March 2022) commences, Participating Employers would have the flexibility to arrange/complete their selection/offer/appointment processes in the manner that best fits their schedules.
 Participating Employers should however be mindful of the following key milestones:

 - How will the recruitment teams of Participating Employers receive applications from students?